-Leave the classroom behind and join us for an in-the-field exploration of tropical animal and plant biodiversity in the magnificent Galapagos Islands and the Amazon jungle.
+Leave the classroom behind and join us for an in-the-field exploration of tropical animal and plant biodiversity in the magnificent Galápagos Islands, Amazon jungle and Andes Mountains.

 Tropical ecosystems exhibit an amazing degree of biodiversity and species richness.
 Although these regions all share geographical proximity to the equator, they take diverse forms ranging from mountain highlands and rainforests to island archipelagos and marine environments.
 This course will explore the diversity of tropical ecosystems, illustrate the array of species that inhabit them, attempt to explain the ecological foundations of how and why these areas exhibit such richness and illustrate the importance of these regions in terms of global biodiversity and conservation.